-An amendment of the bylaws may be proposed by majority vote of the Faculty Council, by the dean, or by written petition of 20 or more faculty members.
+An amendment of the bylaws may be proposed by majority vote of the Faculty Council, by the dean, or by written petition of 20 or more faculty members or by the Bylaws Committee.
 The amendment must be accompanied by a rationale for the proposed change.
-All proposed amendments shall be submitted to the Chair and secretary of the Faculty Council, who shall forward all proposed amendments to the Standing Committee on Bylaws.
+All proposed amendments shall be submitted to the Chair of Faculty Council, the Secretary of the Faculty of Medicine and the Chair of the Bylaws Committee.
 The Bylaws Committee shall review each proposed amendment and report its recommendation to Faculty Council.
-All proposed amendments will be considered and voted on by the Faculty Council within the same academic year if submitted prior to April 1 of that year.
-All proposed amendments, their rationale, and the recommendations of the Faculty Council will then be sent by mail to full-time members of the faculty and may be discussed at a regularly scheduled meeting of the faculty held at least four weeks after the mailing.
+All proposed amendments will be considered and voted on by the Faculty Council within the same academic year if submitted prior to March 1 of that year.
+All proposed amendments, their rationale, and the recommendations of the Faculty Council will then be sent by mail to full-time members of the faculty and may be discussed at a regularly scheduled meeting of the faculty held at least four weeks after notification.
 During discussion of proposed amendments at a faculty meeting, nonsubstantive changes in the proposed amendments may be made by majority vote.
-The vote on any proposed amendment shall be by mail ballot of the full-time faculty.
+The organization and justification of proposed amendments on the ballot shall be approved by the Nomination and Elections Committee prior to distribution to the Faculty.
+The vote on any proposed amendment shall be by electronic ballot of the full-time faculty.
 Approval shall require an affirmative vote by a majority of those faculty members returning ballots.
-At least three weeks shall be allowed between the mailing of ballots and the determination of election results.
-The Faculty Council shall review the bylaws at least once every five years and shall propose amendments as desired to the faculty.
+Ballots shall remain open for three weeks.
+At least once every five years, the Bylaws Committee shall conduct a full review of these Bylaws and forward its recommendations to the Faculty Council for consideration by the procedures described above.